petejos80/react-tictactoe/README.md

 # React Tic-Tac-Toe
-A tutorial for getting started with React.js, as featured at https://reactjs.org/tutorial/tutorial.html.
+A tutorial for getting started with React.js - featured at https://reactjs.org/tutorial/tutorial.html.